SpicyLemon/SpicyLemon/bash_fun/generic/README.md

 ### `chrome_cors.sh`

-A function/script for opening a page in a Chrome window with CORS security disabled.
+[chrome_cors.sh](chrome_cors.sh) - A function/script for opening a page in a Chrome window with CORS security disabled.
 This is handy when you're trying to set up some ajax scripts locally for a service running elsewhere that includes CORS headers in the response.

 ```console